Speedup for Natural Problems and Noncomputability: Speedup for coNP -Complete Languages

-Suppose $P\neq NP$ and therefore $coBHP\notin P$.
-The following condition rules out the absurd possibility that some $M$ can nevertheless accept the subset of inputs beginning with any particular machine-input pair within a polynomial bound (for that subset): \begin{quote} (*) Let $M$ be a deterministic TM accepting $coBHP$.
-Then there exists $\langle N',x'\rangle\in coHP$ such that the function $f(t)=T_M(N',x',1^t)$ is not bounded by any polynomial.\footnote{The function $f$ may depend on $M$, $N'$, and $x'$.
-For inputs not in $coBHP$, $M$ does not accept, but otherwise its behavior is not constrained.} \end{quote} An intuition for why this condition might hold could be a belief that there is at least one $N',x'$ for which $M$ must infinitely often use brute force to rule out all possible accepting paths of $N'$ on $x'$ with at most $t$ steps. \begin{definition} For $M$ and $M'$ accepting a language $L$, write $M\leq_p M'$ if there exists a polynomial $p$ such that for all inputs $x\in L$:
+The following condition corresponds to Fact \ref{factnonhalting}: \begin{quote} (*) For any $M$ accepting $\texttt{coBHP}$, there exists some non-halting $\langle N',x'\rangle$ such that the function $f(t)=T_M(N',x',1^t)$ is not bounded by any polynomial.\footnote{The function $f$ may depend on $M$, $N'$, and $x'$.
+For inputs not in $\texttt{coBHP}$, $M$ does not accept, but otherwise its behavior is not constrained.} \end{quote} Supposing $\textbf{P}\neq \textbf{NP}$ and therefore $\texttt{coBHP}\notin \textbf{P}$, condition (*) rules out the absurd possibility that some $M$ nevertheless can accept the subset of inputs beginning with any particular machine-input pair within a polynomial bound (for that subset).
+An intuition for why this condition might hold could be a belief that there is at least one $\langle N',x'\rangle$ for which $M$ must infinitely often use brute force to rule out all possible accepting paths of $N'$ on $x'$ with at most $t$ steps.\footnote{Condition (*) is equivalent to the statement that there is no $M$ deciding $\texttt{BHP}$ within time $O(t^{f(|N,x|)})$.
+Chen and Flum \cite{ChenFlum} show that under certain complexity theoretic assumptions, there is no such $M$ for $f$ computable.} Under (*), $\texttt{coBHP}$ has an i.o. superpolynomial speedup, defined as follows:\footnote{By contrast, Hirsch and Itsykson \cite{Hirsch} exhibit a $p$-optimal heuristic randomized algorithm for accepting the set of tautologies ($\texttt{TAUT}$), where the algorithm is allowed to accept non-tautologies erroneously with bounded probability.
+Levin \cite{Levin1973} exhibits a $p$-optimal witness search algorithm for any language in $\textbf{NP}$.
+Levin's algorithm dovetails every possible TM, runs any output produced through a predetermined witness verifier, and then prints out the first witness that is verified.
+However, even though $\texttt{SAT}\in\textbf{NP}$, K\"{o}bler and Messner \cite{Kobler} argue that accepting $\texttt{SAT}$ is likely to have superpolynomial speedup.} \begin{definition} For $M$ and $M'$ accepting a language $L$, write $M'\leq_p M$ if there exists a polynomial $p$ such that for all inputs $x\in L$,